DrWhoCares/imgdanke/README.md

 If checked, any selected tags will be appended to the newly created folder that files will be output to.
 [Add Tags To New Folder](#add-tags-to-new-folder) is a shortcut for this setting.
 ##### Folder Tags Include Preset
+If checked, and [Should Add Tags To New Output Folder](#should-add-tags-to-new-output-folder) is true, *one* of the preset tags will be appended to the newly created folder that files will be output to.
+Tags work exactly the same as [Filename Tags Include Preset](#filename-tags-include-preset).
 ##### Folder Tags Include magick Settings
+If checked, and [Should Add Tags To New Output Folder](#should-add-tags-to-new-output-folder) is true, then the value of magick options selected will be appended to the newly created folder that files will be output to.
+Tags work exactly the same as [Filename Tags Include magick Settings](#filename-tags-include-magick-settings).
 ##### Folder Tags Include pingo Settings
+If checked, and [Should Add Tags To New Output Folder](#should-add-tags-to-new-output-folder) is true, then the value of pingo options selected will be appended to the newly created folder that files will be output to.
+Tags work exactly the same as [Filename Tags Include pingo Settings](#filename-tags-include-pingo-settings).
 ### Should Output To New Folder
 If checked, the final output of the files will be a new folder in the [Output Folder Path](#output-folder-path).
 The name of the folder is determined by the Output Setting's [Folder Name](#folder-name) TextBox.
-Additionally, if [Should Add Tags To New Output Folder](#should-add-tags-to-new-output-folder) is checked, any selected tags will be added.
+Additionally, if [Should Add Tags To New Output Folder](#should-add-tags-to-new-output-folder) is checked, any selected tags will be appended.
 This is just a shortcut to the same option in the [Output Settings](#output-settings) dialog box.
 ### Use Source Dir As Output Dir
 If checked, [Output Folder Path](#output-folder-path) will be disabled, and the value of it will be replaced by [Source Folder Path](#source-folder-path).